imp1sh/gosix.net/database/websites/cars/www.peugeot.fr.md

 ---
-title: ebay.com
+title: www.peugeot.fr
-description: Website ebay.com IPv6 compatibility
+description: Website www.peugeot.fr IPv6 compatibility
 published: true
-date: 2024-01-27T12:37:17.109Z
+date: 2024-01-27T12:37:17.312Z
-tags: website, rank6, totalfailure
+tags: website,
 editor: markdown
 ---

-# ebay.com IPv6 compatibility
+# www.peugeot.fr IPv6 compatibility

 > The results shown here are accumulated by automation.
 If you think the data shown is wrong, please contact the administrators.
 > Do not edit this page manually, it WILL get overwritten.
 {.is-info}

-IPv6 ranking: rank6, totalfailure :x: :wastebasket:
+IPv6 ranking:
-Explanation: The domain doesn't even have an AAAA record to begin with.
-The is the worst ranking a webite can get in the IPv6 database.
+Explanation:
 Last Update: 27.01.2024 13:37:17 CET

 ## The Imperative of Supporting IPv6 for Websites: Addressing Today's Challenges and Tomorrow's Needs